transmute-industries/did-transmute/README.md

 A primary use case for this is "DID Method Projection", in which an existing identifier space such as all JWK or JWT, is projected into a Decentralizied Identifier space, such as `did:jwk:` or `did:jwt`.

-This is accomplished by defining resolution and derefernecing for the DID URLs under the "projection method".
+This is accomplished by defining resolution and dereferencing for the DID URLs under the "projection method".

 The prefixing might be removed as part of a standardization process.